ropensci/EML/README.md

 ## A Richer Example

-Here we show a the creation of a relatively complete EML document using `eml2`.
+Here we show a the creation of a relatively complete EML document using `EML`.
 This closely parallels the function calls shown in the original EML [R-package vignette](https://ropensci.github.io/EML/articles/creating-EML.html).

 ## `set_*` methods

-The original EML R package defines a set of higher-level `set_*` methods to facilitate the creation of complex metadata structures. `eml2` provides these same methods, taking the same arguments for `set_coverage`, `set_attributes`, `set_physical`, `set_methods` and `set_textType`, as illustrated
+The original EML R package defines a set of higher-level `set_*` methods to facilitate the creation of complex metadata structures. `EML` provides these same methods, taking the same arguments for `set_coverage`, `set_attributes`, `set_physical`, `set_methods` and `set_textType`, as illustrated